-American Ginseng Shown Effective in Treating Type 2 Diabetes
+American Ginseng Effective Against Type 2 Diabetes

 Researchers from the Pharmacy and Biochemistry Departments at Croatia’s University of Zagreb have confirmed that American Ginseng can improve and reverse type 2 diabetes.